 Completion is defined as the percentage of annual graduates represented by students in each racial/ethnic and gender category.

+Race:

-Completion percentage gaps between White and Black students in A.A. and A.S. degree programs decreased by 17.31% and 6.9% respectively.
-However, completion percentage gaps between White and Black students in certificate programs increased by 1.77%: White students receiving certificates increased while Black students receiving certificates decreased.
-Completion percentages for Hispanic students across the three award types (A.A, A.S., and certificates) have increased by 2.18%, 7.17%, and 0.13% respectively from the previous year.
+Completion percentage gaps between White and Black students in A.A. degree programs increased by 4.42%, while completion percentage gaps for the White and Black students in A.S. degree programs decreased by 9.08%.
+The completion percentage gaps between White and Black students in certificate programs also decreased this year by 9.93% from the previous year.
+Completion percentages for Hispanic students across two award types (A.A. and Certificates)

+increased by .05%, and 4.55% respectively from the previous year.
+However, completion percentages for Hispanic students in A.S. degree programs decreased from the previous year by 2.27%.

+Gender:

-A.A. and A.S. degree completion percentages for females and males have remained fairly consistent over time.
-In 2014-2015 the percentage of females earning A.S. degrees declined by nearly 1.18% while the percentage of males earning A.S. degrees increased by 1.18%.
-The percentage of males earning A.S. degrees remains much lower than that for females, however the percentage gap for this category declined by 2.36% from last year.
+A.A. degree completion percentages for Females and Males remain fairly consistent over time.
+However, the percentage of Females earning A.S. degrees increased by 5.09% while the percentage of Males earning A.S. degrees decreased by 5.09%; which increased this gap from the previous year by 10.28%.